 Here are some top tips for Prince Edward Island activities:

 - Golfing: with thirty-three golf courses, none more than a forty-five-minute drive from each other, one could literally golf a different course every single day!
 There are courses appropriate for all levels of proficiency, and some courses are certifiably world-class.
 Many feature on-site accommodation with ‘stay and play’ packages offering full resort amenities such as spas and fine dining.
 Voted number one by Trip Advisor, The Links at Crowbush Cove boasts an immaculate course and spectacular ocean views, while their staff and service are five-star all the way.

 - Beaches: Cavendish Beach is probably the most popular beach on PEI, and it stands to reason that it is the most crowded.
 Fortunately, there are several other beaches, all equally as lovely and less populated.
 Singing Sands Beach on the Eastern side of the island is popular with teenagers and young adults, and gets its name by virtue of the sound the sand makes when you walk on it – kind of a squeaky noise rather than actual ‘singing’ but a natural wonder nonetheless!

 - Lobster Supper: There is nothing more delicious than a Lobster Supper from a place that serves only lobster.
-You could easily find the local specialty at a commercial restaurant, but the locals will tell you that finding a down home ‘Lobster Supper’ run by a church group or family-run spot that serves nothing but lobster is the way to go.
+You could easily find the local speciality at a commercial restaurant, but the locals will tell you that finding a down-home ‘Lobster Supper’ run by a church group or family-run spot that serves nothing but lobster is the way to go.
 Be on the lookout during your coastal drives; most don’t advertise but are easily located with a few well-placed queries.